Distributed collaboration: Cloud and document collaboration

 Document collaboration is a system allowing people to collaborate across different locations using Internet, and cloud collaboration enabled approach.
 In recent years, the market has seen a rapid development in document collaboration tools.
 Primitive document collaboration used email, whereby comments would be written in the email with the document attached.
 However, if the email is then forwarded or replied to, the comments can be easily lost, also it is hard to keep track of the most recent version of a document.
 Document-centric collaboration is the next step in the evolution of document collaboration.
 These systems put the document and its contents at the center of the process and allow users to tag the document and add content specific comments, maintaining a complete version control and records and storing all comments and activities associated around a document.

-These new innovations are only possible because of the development of cloud computing, whereby software and applications are provisioned on the Internet.
-Cloud collaboration today is promoted as a tool for collaboration internally between different departments within a firm, but also externally as a means for sharing documents with end-clients as receiving feedback.
-This makes cloud computing a very versatile tool for firms with many different applications in a business environment.
+These innovations are possible because of the development of cloud computing, whereby software and applications are provisioned on the Internet.
+Cloud collaboration is promoted as a tool for collaboration internally between different departments within a firm, but also externally as a means for sharing documents with end-clients and receiving feedback.
+This makes cloud computing a versatile tool for firms with many different applications in a business environment.